Forms with @craft-ng

 // Submit the form

-userFormState.form().submit(); // Automatically triggers the mutation
+userFormState.form().submit(); // Automatically triggers the mutationinsertSelectFormTree

 Selects and composes nested sub-forms.